Hans-Jörg Butt: International career

 Butt was Germany's third-choice goalkeeper, behind Oliver Kahn and Jens Lehmann, at both the UEFA Euro 2000 and the 2002 FIFA World Cup, remaining an unused substitute in both tournaments.

 He won three international caps for Germany in friendly matches, his debut coming against Liechtenstein on 7 June 2000, where he appeared for the second half of an 8–2 routing.

-On 6 May 2010, Butt, Neuer and Tim Wiese were chosen as Germany's goalkeepers for the 2010 World Cup, with the Bayern man taking the place of former Leverkusen teammate Adler, who had to withdraw due to a rib injury.
+Butt, Manuel Neuer and Tim Wiese were chosen as Germany's goalkeepers for the 2010 World Cup, with Butt taking the place of former Leverkusen teammate René Adler, who had to withdraw due to a rib injury.
 He made his only competitive international appearance on 10 July, appearing in the 3–2 win against Uruguay in the tournament's third-place playoff.

 Post-retirement

 Butt was appointed head of the Bayern Munich Junior Team on 1 July 2012.
 He left the position on 7 August, stating "I misjudged this field of activity, for which I've had responsibility for a few weeks now.
 I approached my new appointment with great enthusiasm, but I have realised that the task does not offer the satisfaction and passion I wanted.
 This is the reason for my decision.
 I would like to thank FC Bayern for their understanding."